 Missouri

 Missouri offers full reciprocity to professionals in all 50 states.
-However, brokers have added requirements.
+Brokers have added requirements (Missouri Real Estate Commission).
+Requirements as of 2026:

 Salesperson: